What is an Electrical Certificate?

 Electrical Certificates or EICRs

 All electrical installations deteriorate with time and should be inspected and tested every 3 to 5 years for continued service.
-Such safety checks are commonly known as ‘periodic inspection’ or ‘domestic electrical installation condition report’.
+Such safety checks are commonly known as ‘electrical certificates’ or ‘domestic electrical installation condition report’.

 - Reveal if any of your electrical circuits or equipment are overloaded.